chainer/chainer/docs/source/contribution.rst

 The stable version is developed on the ``vN`` branch where "N" reflects the version number (*versioned branch*).
 For example, v3.0.0, v3.0.1, and v3.0.2 are developed on the ``v3`` branch.

-A PR should from a contributor should in general be targeting the ``master`` branch.
+A PR from a contributor should in general be targeting the ``master`` branch.
 If the change can and should be applied to the stable version in addition, a member from the core team will make sure it is backported to be included in the next revision update.

 If the change is only applicable to the stable version and not to the ``master`` branch, please send it to the versioned branch.